-What are your thoughts about this English speaking tip related to expressing an opinion?
-Do you have any advice for people looking to improve this part of their English speaking?
+What are your thoughts about this English-speaking tip related to expressing an opinion?
+Do you have any advice for people looking to improve this part of their English speaking related to expressing opinions?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful resource.